TritonDataCenter/sdc-cloudapi/docs/index.md

 </pre>

-At any point the state can also be `offline`, like if there is a network or power event to the machine.
+At any point the state can also be `offline`, like if there is a network or power event to the instance.

-## Polling machine state
+## Polling instance state

-As suggested in [CreateMachine](#CreateMachine), you can poll a machine's state to check when that machine's provisioning has either successfully completed or failed.
-Consider the following code using
+As suggested in [CreateMachine](#CreateMachine), you can poll an instance's state to check when that instance's provisioning has either successfully completed or failed.
+Consider the following code using [node.js SDK](https://github.com/joyent/node-smartdc):
-[node.js SDK](https://github.com/joyent/node-smartdc):

     var sdc = smartdc.createClient({ ... });

     function checkMachineStatus(id, state, callback) {
-        return sdc.getMachine(id, function (err, machine) {
+        return sdc.getMachine(id, function (err, instance) {
             if (err) {
                 if (err.statusCode === 410 && state === 'deleted') {
                     return callback(null, true);